MicrosoftDocs/cpp-docs/docs/ide/walkthrough-deploying-your-program-cpp.md

 - This walkthrough cannot be completed in Express editions of Visual Studio.

-- If you haven’t already done so, download InstallShield Limited Edition (ISLE), as described in the steps later in this article.
-ISLE is free for Visual Studio developers and replaces the functionality of the setup and deployment project templates in earlier editions of Visual Studio.
+- If you haven’t already done so, download the Microsoft Visual Studio Installer Projects extension, as described in the steps later in this article.
+The extension is free for Visual Studio developers and adds the functionality of the setup and deployment project templates to Visual Studio.

-### To install the ISLE setup and deployment project template
+### To install the Visual Studio setup and deployment project template

-1. When you are connected to the Internet, on the menu bar, choose **File** > **New** > **Project** to open the **New Project** dialog box.
+1. When you are connected to the Internet, in Visual Studio, choose **Tools** > **Extensions and Updates**.

-1. In the left pane of the dialog box, expand the **Installed**, **Templates**, and **Other Project Types** nodes, and then select **Setup and Deployment**.
-In the center pane, select **Enable InstallShield Limited Edition** and then choose the **OK** button.
+1. Under **Extensions and Updates**, select the **Online** tab and type *Microsoft Visual Studio Installer Projects* in the search box.
+Hit **Enter**, select **Microsoft Visual Studio 2017 Installer Projects**, and click **Download**.

-1. Follow the instructions to install InstallShield Limited Edition for Visual Studio (ISLE).
+1. Choose to install the extension, then restart Visual Studio.

-1. After you have downloaded, installed, and activated ISLE, close Visual Studio and re-open it.

 1. On the menu bar, choose **File** > **Recent Projects and Solutions**, and then choose the **Game** solution to reopen it.